Jan Hus: In popular culture

 Hus appears in the Mezi proudy trilogy by writer Alois Jirásek.

 Jan Hus is a major character of the "Hussite Revolutionary Trilogy" directed by Otakar Vávra.
 He is played by Zdeněk Štěpánek in the 1954 film Jan Hus.

 Jan Hus is played by Rod Colbin in the 1977 American film John Hus.

 Jan Hus is a major character in the stage play České nebe.

 The Czech television film Jan Hus was released in 2015.
 It starred Matěj Hádek.

+Jan Hus is frequently mentioned in the 2018 video game Kingdom Come: Deliverance and its sequel, Kingdom Come: Deliverance II, both of which take place in the lead up to the Hussite Wars.

 Hus appears in the 2022 film Medieval played by Viktor Krištof.

 The lives of Hus and Petr Chelčický are the subject of the 2014 Hus a Chelčický book for older children, written and illustrated by Renáta Fučíková.
-The book won the Association of Czech Graphic Artists HOLLAR award for its illustrations.
+The book won the Association of Czech Graphic Artists' HOLLAR award for its illustrations.